U.S. Military Recruiting Statistics

 U.S. Navy

-Typical DEP Wait • Range: 3 weeks – 8 months
+Typical Active-Duty DEP • Range: 3 weeks - 8 months

 Wait time depends heavily on your chosen rating (job).
 Technical ratings like Nuclear Field or CTN may have longer waits.
 The Future Sailor Preparatory Course is available for those scoring 26+ AFQT.